beachwood23/beachwood23.github.io/_posts/2022-03-28-thoughts-russia-ukraine.md

 ---
 layout: post
-title: Thoughts on Russia invasion of Ukraine, March 2022
+title: Thoughts on Russia invasion of Ukraine
 ---

 It is not necessary for me to do this, but I've started to digest some thoughts and I would like to share them.